Kong/docs.konghq.com/app/docs/0.1.1beta-2/configuration.md

 ### `cache.expiration`

 A value specifying (in seconds) how long Kong will keep database entities in memory.
-Setting this to a high value will cause Kong to avoid making regular queries to the database in order to retrieve an API's target URL.
+Setting this to a high value will cause Kong to avoid making multiple queries to the database in order to retrieve an API's target URL.
+However, this also means you may be required to wait a while before the cached value is flushed and reflects any potential changes made during that time.

 **Default:**